shuvrobasu/email_pswd_osint_tool/README.md

 5. Use the 'Tools' menu to access the password generator or register for a Zeruh API account.
 6. Save profiles or export verified emails to a CSV file via the 'File' menu.

-### The more information you provide, the greater number of passwords will be created
+### The more information you provide, the greater number of passwords will be generated.

 # Example